Skip to content

 About Unix time

 Unix time is the lingua franca of timestamps in logs, databases and APIs because it's a single number with no timezone ambiguity.
-Systems store seconds (or milliseconds) since the 1970 epoch and format to a human date only at the edges.
-This converter shows both interpretations and renders the result in your local zone and UTC so you can sanity-check log lines and API responses instantly.
+Systems store seconds (or milliseconds) since 00:00:00 UTC on 1 January 1970 — the “epoch” — and format to a human date only at the edges.
+This converter shows both interpretations and renders the result in your local zone, UTC and ISO 8601, plus a relative phrase like “3 days ago”, so you can sanity-check log lines and API responses instantly.

 Frequently asked questions